anTuni/NomadCoin/summary/GOLANG.md

 * when mining and persist a new block

 * send the block to nodes by loop through saved in peers *[]peer

+## 12.28 AddPeerBlock

+Add new Block from the peer